Bhanditz/2018-openedx-developer-workshop/document.md

 lms: started
 ```

-You should now be able to go to the `8000-xxxxxxx.demo-wharf.appsembler.com` URL that was provided before, to see the LMS running.
+Go to `8000-xxxxxxx.demo-wharf.appsembler.com` to see LMS running.
+If you get "Bad Gateway", just wait a min or two, and reload the page.

 Find log files here: `/var/log/supervisor/lms-stderr.log` and `lms-stdout.log`

 ## Start the CMS (Studio)